tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 ## *cd* command recognition

 We want to handle *cd* command.
-Before we create proper function for that we need to check if read bytes of line is greater than 1 (because we count new line character), clear this command and split this into arguments.
-Let's code that
+Before we create proper function we need to check if number of aquired bytes is greater than 1 (including new line character), clear this command and split into arguments.
+Let's code that.

 *nekoshell.c*